RussellMDavis/Diabetes-Uncertainty-Vis-Idea/README.md

 available tools.
 However, CGM software lacks effective visualization and does not properly capture the uncertainty inherent in biological readings.
 This set of visualizations is intended to address both concerns.

-USERS NOTE: THE DIAGRAMS ARE LINED UP BEST AND MOST EASILY VIEWED WHEN THE BROWSER IS SET AT 80% MAGNIFICATION.
+N.B.: THE DIAGRAMS ARE LINED UP BEST AND MOST EASILY VIEWED WHEN THE BROWSER IS SET AT 80% MAGNIFICATION.

 Managing Type 1 Diabetes is a life-long task that requires significant time investment for those with the condition.
 Effective management usually involves retrospective analysis of trends in their blood sugar levels collected from medical devices.